inertia-lab/trec-product-search-recs/recommend-task-2025/instructions.md

 Iteration field (field 2), use it to label items: emit C for complement and S for substitute.

+The fields are as follows:

+1. `qid`: the query identifier (from the query file), with the suffix indicating which list the result is in (`R`, `C`, or `S`).
+2. `iter`: identifier for the round in a multi-round query, generally unused.
+   For the top-100 run, store the relationship type here; for the other runs, either store the relationship type or set to a sential value such as `0`.
+3. `product`: the ASIN of the product in this rank.
+4. `rank`: the rank of the retrieval result.
+5. `score`: the score for this product for this query.
+6. `runID`: the run identifier, usually the name of the system/variant producing these results.

 ## Annotation and Relevance

 Recommended items from submitted runs will be pooled and assessed by NIST assessors.
 Each item will be labeled with one of 4 categories (2 of have graded labels):